novasearch/wiki.novasearch.org/wiki/Condor.md

 ### Important information

+* To use condor, you must be connected to the head node (zarco).
+Compute nodes are just workers.

-Each user has a **48GB memory limit** on each machine; each slot has a **5GB memory limit**.
+* Each user has a **48GB memory limit** on each machine; each slot has a **5GB memory limit**.

-You must take these limits into account, so that your jobs don't get killed as you reach the limit.
+* You must take these limits into account, so that your jobs don't get killed as you reach the limit.

 Usage